me

 The Evolution of Statistical Induction Heads: In-Context Learning Markov Chains

-with Ezra Edelman, Surbhi Goel, Eran Malach, and Nikolaos Tsilivis
+BE, Ezra Edelman, Surbhi Goel, Eran Malach, and Nikolaos Tsilivis

-preprint | Blog post
+NeurIPS 2024 | Blog post

 Distinguishing the Knowable from the Unknowable with Language Models